Skip to main content

 Prepare Infrastructure

-This guide covers preparing the user-data ISO creation, accessing Local UI, and linking the edge nodes to the leader node.
-Follow the guide sequentially by reviewing each subsection to ensure a successful preparation of the infrastructure.
+This guide covers preparing the infrastructure, installing PaletteAI on the nodes, and linking the edge nodes to the leader node.

 Tenants and Projects